Valley of the Dolls (1967) & Once is Not Enough (1975)

 Jo: Maybe somebody will find the film.

 Lee: I hope not!

 Jo: Ok, then maybe they’ll find a way to get it buried so it never comes out.
-Did you enjoy working with Diana because I love her work and I find it so tragic that she died so young.
+Did you enjoy working with Diana I love her work and I find it so tragic that she died so young.
 She was kind of one of the first Black women who had a much different kind of persona.
-She wasn’t doing the roles—well maybe Ruby Dee ( I forgot to include Cicely Tyson) did—but she wasn’t playing the maids and she wasn’t playing the nurses.
+She wasn’t doing the roles—well maybe Ruby Dee and Cicely Tyson did—but she wasn’t playing the maids and she wasn’t playing the nurses.